Städel Museum

 Can I buy tickets online?

-Dress comfortably, as you may be walking and standing for extended periods while exploring the museum.
+Dress comfortably, as you will be walking and standing for extended periods.
+Layered clothing is recommended to accommodate varying temperatures in the museum.

 Location